rbundock/rbundock.github.io/_blog/another-rocky-balboa-of-programming.md

 For Java programmers, getting started with Kotlin is very easy.
 The automated Java to Kotlin converter included in the Kotlin plugin helps in the first steps.
 Kotlin Koans offers a guide on crucial language functions along with a series of interactive exercises.

 ## The future of language
 In May 2017, at the Google I / O conference, it was announced that Kotlin would become the official programming language for the Android platform.
-There is a perfect future ahead of Kotlin because it is Java compatible and the entry threshold is relatively low for Java developers.
+There is a perfect future ahead of Kotlin because it is Java-compatible, and Java developers' entry threshold is relatively low.
 For this, in the Valley, you can use libraries written in Java, which significantly strengthens its position.
 On the plus side, there is also a relatively large community that organises around the language.

 According to the TIOBE index (https://www.tiobe.com/tiobe-index/), Kotlin is already 35th in the ranking.
-When in August he was 80th.
-Among the brands that use Kotlin in their products, we can find companies such as Amazon Web Services, Netflix, Uber, Square, Trello, or Evernote.
+When in August, he was 80th.
+Among the brands that use Kotlin in their products, we can find companies such as Amazon Web Services, Netflix, Uber, Square, Trello, and Evernote.

 ## Science
 It is best to start learning the basics at https://kotlinlang.org.
 All the necessary materials are there.